Md-Faisal-Mahmud/Chess-Multiplayer/README.md

 # Chess-Multiplayer
- This was C# console chess game where 2 player can play.
-I used unicode charecter for chess piece.
-This was an brain storming project as chess game logic.
+ This was a C# console chess multiplayer game where 2 players can play.
+I used Unicode characters for the chess piece.
+I used OOP & OOD (SOLID, DRY) This was a brainstorming project as chess game logic.